McNamara84/elmo/README.md

 # ELMO - Enhanced Laboratory Metadata Organizer

 The Enhanced Laboratory Metadata Organizer (ELMO) is based on a student cooperation project between the [University of Applied Sciences Potsdam](https://fh-potsdam.de) and the [GFZ Helmholtz Centre for Geosciences](https://gfz.de).
-The editor saves metadata for research datasets in valid XML files according to the DataCite and ISO schema.
+The editor saves metadata for research datasets in valid XML files according to the DataCite and ISO schema and supports standardized DataCite JSON-LD for local save and reload workflows.

 ## Table of contents
   - [Main Features](#main-features)